 Anticipated Construction Impacts

-Glass Beach and the adjacent gravel parking lot will not be accessible during project construction because they are part of the cleanup effort and will ultimately become part of the new Salish Landing Park.
+Glass Beach and the adjacent gravel parking lot are not accessible during project construction because they are part of the cleanup effort and will ultimately become part of the new Salish Landing Park.

-There will be traffic impacts on Cornwall Avenue and Pine Street during utility work (timeline TBD).
+There will be traffic impacts on Cornwall Avenue and Pine Street during utility work, likely in the first quarter of 2026.
 Beyond this, there should be minimal impacts to traffic besides additional construction vehicles in the area.

 More Information